-In May 2011, we held a stockholder advisory vote to approve the compensation of our named executive officers (the "say-on-pay proposal").
-Our stockholders overwhelmingly approved the compensation of our named executive officers, with approximately 99.60% of stockholder votes cast in favor of the say-on-pay proposal.
-The Compensation Committee believes this affirms the stockholders' support of our approach to executive compensation, and did not change its approach in 2012 or 2013.
-The Compensation Committee will continue to consider the outcome of our say-on-pay votes, such as Proposal Three in this proxy statement, when making future compensation decisions for the named executive officers.
+In May 2014, we held a stockholder advisory vote to approve the compensation of our named executive officers (the "say-on-pay proposal").
+Our stockholders overwhelmingly approved the compensation of our named executive officers, with approximately 99% of stockholder votes cast in favor of the say-on-pay proposal.
+The Compensation Committee believes this affirms the stockholders' support of our approach to executive compensation, and did not change its approach in 2014.

+The Compensation Committee will continue to consider the outcome of our say-on-pay votes when making future compensation decisions for the named executive officers.